Hendra Pony Club

-Hendra Pony Club is a shared paddock between horse Agisters, so Agister's need to take this into account that horses are unpredictable.
+Hendra Pony Club is a shared paddock between horse Agisters.
+Agisters are reminded that horses are unpredictable.

-The committee will not tolerate or way into personal grievances or petty squabbles between Agister's trying to use horse behaviours as an excuse to have a dig or pick on someone as this is more like bullying, which is also not tolerated.
+The committee will not tolerate or weigh in on personal grievances or petty squabbles between Agisters who try to use horse behaviours as an excuse to have a dig or pick on someone.
+This will be considered more like bullying, which is also not tolerated.

-As people offer to feed other people’s horses in times of holidays etc, the horses think any feed going into yards is theirs and this creates confusion for the horse.
-This is why multiple horses will come at feed time expecting they will be feed by whomever.
-Horses like routine and when other horses get feed and they don’t get feed they get upset and can get aggressive as food is a routine and can help keep a horse disciplined.
+As people may feed other people’s horses in times of holidays etc, the horses think any feed going into yards is theirs and this creates confusion for the horse.
+This is why multiple horses will come at feed time expecting they will be fed by whomever.
+Horses like routine and when other horses get feed and they don’t get feed they get upset and can get aggressive.
+At feed time, keep to a routine ensuring your horse is in the yard first to help keep the horse disciplined.
 Even a fat horse requires placing in a yard and given a token, light feed.
 (A horse is mostly fat from little or no exercise and too much feed).

-You can also put the Alfa horse in a feed yard prior to feeding or riding to eliminate any confrontation around feed time or when riding on the grounds.
+You can also put the alpha horse in a feed yard prior to feeding or riding to eliminate any confrontation around feed time or when riding on the grounds.

 Geldings:

-Geldings are boy horses that have had their baby making boy bits cut out.
-This is why they are called geldings.
-Geldings are mostly cut when they are just over 12 months.
-Some are left till they are a few years longer for different reasons and once they reach the age of 4 years they are called a stallion.
-Sometimes the stallions are used to breed with to make foals.
-Stallions can be very territorial and in the wild they fight to win mares to breed with or they can be mean and steal mares from other stallions by beating that stallion up, then herd the mare away.
-When the gelding jumps on a mare it is called “Mounting”
+To geld a male horse means to surgically remove its testicles, making it unable to have babies.
+A vet performs this procedure surgically when the horse is young - between 6 12 months is most common.
+These horses are called geldings.
+Some male horse are not gelded until they are a few years older, and once they reach the age of 4 years they are called a stallion.
+Sometimes stallions are bred with mares to make foals.
+Stallions can be very territorial and in the wild they fight to win mares with which to breed.
+They may also steal mares from other stallions through fierce battles and then herd the mare away.
+When the gelding jumps on a mare it is called “Mounting”.

 When stallions get gelded after they have made foals with mares they lose the urge to mate anymore but they don’t forget.
 When mares come into season they still remember and if they are cut late (after 12 months) they may think they are a stallion again and try to jump on top of a mare when she is in season.
 You can call these geldings “proud cut “as they look stallion like eg: thick joules solid build.